MauroDeryckere/Pengine/README.md

  - ECS optimizations: the ECS implementation can be improved in many ways.
  - Renderer: The renderer is very simple because the focus was on other aspects of engine programming, but the renderer should eventually be replaced with a better system.
- - More audio support: Supporting 3D audio, FSbank files and audio effects.
+ - More audio support: Supporting 3D audio, FSbank files, and audio effects.
  - Physics Engine: Currently I've only written a simple implementation for the physics engine since not more was needed for the arcade game, the physics should be improved as I want to support bigger games.
  - Binary serializer / deserializer
  - Editor